-Turne of Westernland Numbers of First Aid Days awal Days in a Type of Workplace Numbers of First Aid Personnel Required Lower Risk Shops, offices, libraries, schools and similar workplaces Fewer than 50 employed at any location : at least one appointed person.
+Type of Workplace Numbers of First Aid Personnel Required Lower Risk Shops, offices, libraries, schools and similar workplaces Fewer than 50 employed at any location : at least one appointed person.
 (It may be appropriate to provide an Emergency First Aider (EFAW) if large numbers of the public visit the workplace.)
 50-100: at least one first aider.
 More than 100: one additional first aider for every 100 employed.
-Light engineering and Fewer than 5: at least one appointed person.
-Higher Risk assembly work, food processing, warehousing extensive work with dangerous machinery or sharp instruments 5-100 : At least one first aider (FAW) per 50 employees or part thereof. construction, chemical manufacture, work involving special hazards such as hydrofluoric acid or confined spaces Additional training may be needed to deal with injuries resulting from special hazards.
+Higher Light engineering and assembly work, food Fewer than 5: at least one appointed person.
+Risk processing, warehousing extensive work with dangerous machinery or sharp instruments 5-100 : At least one first aider (FAW) per 50 employees or part thereof. construction, chemical manufacture, work involving special hazards such as hydrofluoric acid or confined spaces Additional training may be needed to deal with injuries resulting from special hazards.